-If great design can imbue customers with trust, why are designers so removed from product management and the larger business strategy?
+If a great design can imbue customers with trust, why are designers so removed from product management and the larger business strategy?
 As a VP of UX with an MBA, I strive to bring both worlds together to create a new model in which user experience and design align with overall business strategy and company vision to drive increased revenue and customer engagement.

 A Seat at the Table

 As the Internet became commercially viable, “first to market” generally prevailed as a dominant corporate strategy.
 However, as technology has become more open and reusable, product differentiation is now a proven strategic blueprint.
 This tectonic shift has been a boon for the design discipline.
-Consequently, design has gotten the proverbial “seat at the table” and is now expected to be a driving, strategic function.
+Consequently, the design has gotten the proverbial “seat at the table” and is now expected to be driving, strategic function.

 For designers, this is a celebrated, exciting advancement, yet it has also exposed a severe skills gap.
 Specifically, design leaders are being thrust into overarching, cross-functional executive positions, with little to no formal training in business or strategy skills.